-As the COVID-19 pandemic continues to usher in an unprecedented era for the global economy and businesses worldwide, Xtalks recently spoke to the CEOs of several companies in the pharmaceutical and biotechnology sectors to learn about how they are navigating the current situation with respect to hiring and recruitment.
+As the COVID-19 pandemic continues to usher in unprecedented times for businesses worldwide, Xtalks recently spoke to the CEOs of several companies in the pharmaceutical and biotechnology sectors to learn about how they are navigating the current situation with respect to hiring and recruitment.

-The current health crisis has greatly impacted businesses in almost every area, having caused some, such as hair salons and dine-in restaurants, to completely shutter operations at its onset, while forcing others to modify business models and even hire more personnel (i.e. grocery stores and Amazon).
+The current health crisis has greatly impacted businesses in almost every area, having caused some, such as hair salons and dine-in restaurants, to completely shutter operations, and others to modify their business models and hire additional personnel.

 Recruiting Top Talent

 The search for talent has not ceased in the current economic upheaval and has perhaps become even more important given the circumstances.
 Companies must be even more diligent in how they maneuver their operations moving forward in the present climate and beyond, which necessitates the continued building of strong business teams.

 The general mood: there is no better time to hire than now.

 Marco Taglietti, MD, President and CEO of New Jersey-based SCYNEXIS, a biotechnology company that is developing anti-infectives and anti-fungals for serious, life-threatening infections, told Xtalks that, “COVID or no COVID, there is a need to hire people.”

 In fact, many companies are actively hiring for all types of positions, no different than in the pre-pandemic era.

 This may come as a surprise, but in reality, while COVID-19 may have caused a shift in how businesses may now be operating (i.e. employees working from home and/or in staggered shifts in labs and offices where necessary), it has not impacted function in most cases.

 It is, therefore, business as usual in the new normal.